cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 I'm skipping some of the breed-specific diseases, although I would guess those might be covered by the targeted sequencing for basepaws (and I hope I will eventually have a report for my normal WGS data, as opposted to lcWGS and amplicon sequencing).

+For human, I think I can use information in the BOOGIE paper ([Giollo et al. 2014](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0124579)) to determine my own blood type?

 basepaws Health Results
 -----------------